 She frowned.
 Is who going to be all right?
 Greg looked worried.
 Really worried.
 He met her gaze as she sat up and mouthed, what is it?

 "It's Sherlock."
 He cupped the receiver for a moment.
 "He's in hospital.
 John says it's his appendix – sorry, John.
 Having two conversations at once over here."
 Smoky jumped up on the bed beside him and he stroked her absently as he listened down the line.
 "So it was… hang on, how could it have been on the wrong side…?
 Okay, well, I'll take your word on that one.
 What do you want me to do?"

 Melissa, trying not to huff, got out of bed.
 There was nothing for it.
-Whatever John wanted Greg to do, it was something he was probably going to need help with.
-Although she admitted that she bore Sherlock no malice – would even reluctantly admit to feeling some friendly affection for the endearing, insufferable bastard – she had to also grouchily reflect that he couldn't even get hospitalised at a civilised hour for everyone.
+Whatever John wanted Greg to do, he was probably going to need help.
+Although she admitted that she bore Sherlock no malice – would even reluctantly admit to liking the insufferable bastard – he couldn't even get hospitalised at a civilised hour for everyone.

 "When can I go home?"